The Chugach Mountains east of Anchorage at deep blue hour, the highest peaks catching the first warm alpenglow above an undisturbed snow foreground.

 What we have built so far

 The platform is operational.
 Alaska News covers borough assembly meetings, school board sessions, public hearings, and statewide political events across Alaska.
 Articles publish daily after editorial review.
 The compute that processes the audio runs on volunteer machines.
-Citizen journalists from communities across the state contribute and get credited for their work.
+Citizen journalists from communities across the state contribute, receive bylines, and earn reader-funded credits routed to them by subscribers who read their work.

 The architecture (described in How it works) is the result of several iterations on the same core question: how do you build a journalism pipeline that is structurally incapable of putting fabricated material on the page?